gitDemeke/alx-pre_course/README.md

- This is to practice git platform
+Practicing git platform in alx